 The BLVD Association serves as a driving force in the ongoing revitalization of the downtown area.
 Since the City's streetscape transformation project was completed, the Association has become more active than ever before.
 Throughout the past year, the organization has hosted a number of promotional events and activities to draw patrons to The BLVD, as well as working in partnership with the City to participate in major City-sponsored events.
-The Association also plays an integral role in marketing for the newly-revitalized BLVD with such efforts as its website, social media, and holiday marketing campaign.
-In addition, the Association hosts monthly meetings and mixers which serve as a forum for merchants to explore cross-promotional opportunities to grow their businesses, network with fellow business owners, and more.
+The Association also plays an integral role in marketing for the newly-revitalized BLVD with such efforts as its website, social media, and Wedding on The BLVD marketing campaign.
+In addition, the Association hosts monthly meetings and periodic mixers which serve as a forum for merchants to explore cross-promotional opportunities to grow their businesses, network with fellow business owners, and more.

-In addition to these accomplishments, the Association has enhanced its ongoing efforts to build a vibrant downtown by committing to partner with the City in the coming fiscal year to conduct the process of forming a Property-Based Improvement District, or PBID.
-A PBID is a special benefit assessment district designed to raise funds within a given geographic area for the promotion and improvement of that district.
+In addition to these accomplishments, the Association has enhanced its ongoing efforts to build a vibrant downtown by partnering with the City to conduct the process of forming a Property-Based Improvement District, or PBID.
+A PBID is a special benefit assessment district designed to raise substantially more funds than the existing BID for the promotion and improvement of the district.
 Used in approximately 200 business districts throughout California, PBIDs provide the funds needed to develop a sustainable, thriving downtown area through activities such as marketing, augmented maintenance and cleaning services, additional security, special events, and more.
-The PBID formation process includes extensive interaction with merchants, property owners and stakeholders to identify their needs and wishes for the downtown; developing a formal Management District Plan based on this input; conducting a petition drive to secure the needed petitions from property owners; and finally a City hearing and balloting process which gives all property owners the opportunity to vote on whether the PBID will ultimately be established.
-The BLVD Association has committed to contribute \$5,000 toward the cost of this process, and the City Council will be asked to approve formation of the PBID at an upcoming Council meeting.
+The PBID formation process has included extensive interaction with merchants, property owners and stakeholders to identify their needs and wishes for the downtown; developing a formal Management District Plan based on this input; conducting a petition drive to secure the needed petitions from property owners; and finally a City hearing and balloting process which gives all property owners the opportunity to vote on whether the PBID will ultimately be established.
+The BLVD Association has contributed \$5,000 toward the cost of this process, and the City Council is also being asked to initiate the PBID balloting process at tonight's meeting.

-In order to permit The BLVD Association to continue making such valuable contributions to our downtown, the City Council is required to re-levy the assessment for the existing Parking and Business Improvement District each fiscal year per California Streets and Highways Code Section 36500 et. seq.
-This staff report and resolution simply declare the intention to consider the continuation of the District at a public hearing to be held on June 26, 2012.
+In the meantime, in order to permit The BLVD Association to continue making such valuable contributions to our downtown, the City Council is required to re-levy the assessment for the existing Parking and Business Improvement District each fiscal year per California Streets and Highways Code Section 36500 et. seq.
+This staff report and resolution simply declare the intention to consider the continuation of the District at a public hearing to be held on June 11, 2013.